obbap1/pbaba-blog/content/posts/convert-vuejs-to-mobile.md

 ## Conclusion

-This was really a hassle for me to do, i hope this helps! and that it takes you a shorter period to work around.
+This was really a hassle for me to do, I hope this helps! and that it takes you a shorter period to work around.

 ## References